oxeron/SpriteBuilder/README.md

  Just Build & Run CocosBuilder/CocosBuilder.xcodeproj

-You need to use the BuildDistribution.sh script the first time you build CocosBuilder, after that you can build it from within Xcode.

 ## Still having trouble compiling CocosBuilder?

-It is most likely still a problem with the submodules.
+It is most likely still a problem with the submodules(also don't forget to recursively checkout submodules).
 Edit the .git/config file and remove the lines that are referencing submodules.
 Then change directory into the top directory and run:

     git submodule update --init